 Does your cooler smell like something died in it?
-And, what is that black mold growing in it anyway?
-Does your ice chest make you turn up your nose at those awful odors permeating from your last camping trip?
+And, what is that black stuff growing in it in your ice box?
+Does your cooler make you turn up your nose at those awful odors permeating from your last camping trip?
 If you think that regular dishwashing soap will get rid of that nasty stench and what’s causing those pungent odors in your cooler, think again!

 How to Clean and Deodorize Your Cooler or Ice Chest